 Mike Bellefontaine played minor football in the GSL, North Vancouver, and attended Handsworth Secondary where he was an outstanding receiver and kicker.
+He was voted to the Handsworth All Time Team as a wide receiver.
 He helped Handsworth win the provincial AA championship in 1979.
-After playing junior for the Meralomas and then at Wenatchee Jr. College, Bellefontaine would join the University of British Columbia in 1985 and go on to a record-setting career while winning a Vanier Cup in 1986, the same year he set a school record for all-purpose yards in a season with 1,552.
+After playing junior for the Meralomas and then at Wenatchee Jr. College, Bellefontaine would join the University of British Columbia in 1985 and go on to a record-setting career while winning a Vanier Cup in 1986.
 He was inducted into the UBC Football Wall of Honour in 2019 and named to the 1980s All-Deacde Team.
 He would go on to play one season with the BC Lions in 1989 as a receiver.

 Bellefontaine amassed a significant number of achievements during his time with UBC, in particular.
 In addition to winning the Vanier Cup in 1986, he: